nhartland/forma/README.md

 these operations can be performed under custom definitions of the cellular neighbourhood.

-Further operations upon patterns can be easily implemented making use of a masking procedure, as shown in an example demonstrating thresholded [Worley noise](https://en.wikipedia.org/wiki/Worley_noise):
+Custom pattern operations can be easily implemented making use of a masking procedure, as shown in an example demonstrating thresholded [Worley noise](https://en.wikipedia.org/wiki/Worley_noise):

 <p align="center">